fes-hd/fesmac-manual/docs/mac/fessupp/config-dir.md

   This defines the ancillary type names to specific-choose a row of the CSV file.
 These values must be **unique** in this column.

-  !> If the ancillary type is the same name as the framework type or the hanger type, when SDS creates the ancillary, also it creates the framework or hanger.
+  > [!NOTE] If the ancillary type is the same name as the framework type or the hanger type, when SDS creates the ancillary, also it creates the framework or hanger.

 - `description`: _String_